Australia Gambling Regulation

 Taxation Laws

-New South Wales The tax rate ranges between 16.41% and 38.91% of gross revenue, depending on the gross revenue.
+New South Wales The tax rate ranges between 16.41% and 38.91% of gross revenue, depending on gross revenue.

 Northern Territory The only tax casino operators must pay on their profits from table games is the goods and services tax (GST), which is 10%.